ssrikantan/ssrikantan.github.io/_posts/2020-02-21-ci-cd-azure-data-factory.md

 ## Linked Services and Connections:

-a) Azure Key Vault is used to store the Connection string to access Azure SQL Database (source) and the Azure Storage Account (sink) as secrets.
+a) Azure Key Vault:
+AKV is used to store the Connection string to access Azure SQL Database (source) and the Azure Storage Account (sink) as secrets.
 The ADF Pipeline is configured to use these Key Vault secrets connects to the source and sink data sources.
 When the ARM Template is generated on publishing the ADF Pipeline, Azure Key Vault gets added as a Linked service in it.

 b) Azure SQL Database